Mrcubix/Destiny-Activity-Track-Analyzer/Material/Ideas/Interface.md

 #### Continue with current player

-- [ ] Means that a player player has been specified
+- [x] Means that a default player has been specified
-    - %localappdata%/DATA/current.json
+    - %localappdata%/DATA/Defaults.json
         - [ ] Valid?
             => Track current Activity
         - [ ] Invalid?